brweber2/binpv/README.markdown

         (section :THROW_AWAY,              (VariableLength.
 (StopAt. [\F \G])))
         (section :THE_END,                 (EnumeratedValue.
 2 (AllDone.)))))

-You'll have to extends a few protocols yourself if you intend to use sections that are:
+You'll have to extend a few protocols yourself if you intend to use sections that are:

 * enumerated values (to provide the possible values)
 * dependent values (to declare which value from an earlier section determines if this section is present in the file)
 * dependent fixed length (the length depends on the value of an earlier section)
-* variable length (only if you want something more sophisticated that a stop sequence)
+* variable length (only if you want something more sophisticated than a stop sequence)

 Examples in test/binpv/test/core.clj include: